Ikebana International Cleveland Chapter Exhibit

 )

-On Saturday, May 27th through Monday, May 29th, visit the Cleveland Botanical Garden to witness the Ikebana art form presented by the Ikebana International Cleveland Chapter.
-A variety of arrangements emphasizing movement and balance will be on display in Eppig Gallery.
+From Friday, May 23 through Sunday, May 25, visit the Cleveland Botanical Garden to witness the Ikebana art form presented by the Ikebana International Cleveland Chapter.
+A variety of arrangements emphasizing movement and balance will be on display.

 Hours: